Starting Price (deluxe tier): $55

 That said, if we had to pick between the two services on interface alone, we'd give the nod to H&R Block.
 Everything about H&R Block’s design approach makes the screens more readable, with bold, large typography and roomy data entry points.

 Even the help resources that appear in the right slide-out pane are well-formatted, which makes it easier to read and comprehend.
-TurboTax has improved a little this year, adding slightly larger fonts in some places and making the language more straightforward than annoyingly cloying.
-But the changes aren’t enough to represent a holistic makeover, most of the text is hard to read due to the lack of weight and the interview structure gets repetitive.
+TurboTax continues to hone its interface, but text can be harder to read due to the lack of weight, and the interview structure gets repetitive.

 Winner: H&R Block